 Not to mention there isn’t just one salesperson, customer success manager, or a single strategic customer.
 There are a lot of individuals who make up these groups, each with their own thoughts and opinions about the product.

 Problem #3: The data is often stale and incomplete

-Collecting data using a standard prioritization technique can result in Product Managers working with a heap of stale and incomplete data.
-Running workshops are great but they don’t capture how stakeholder priorities change over time so feature prioritization sessions are often run on imperfect and out-of-date information.
+Collecting data using a standard prioritization technique can result in PMs working with a heap of stale and incomplete data.
+User workshops are great, but they don’t capture how stakeholder priorities change over time, so feature prioritization sessions are often run on imperfect and out-of-date information.

 Problem #4: Priorities change frequently

-- How demands of big customers compare to small
+- How demands from large customers compare to those from small customers

-- What key, strategic clients & prospects are asking for
+- What features strategic customers and prospects are asking for

-- Which features will have the highest impact (we map feature value against dev effort)
+- Which features will have the largest impact (map feature value against development effort)

-- Top requests for each section of our product (for example, UI, backend, user engagement)
+- Top requests for each area of the product

-No more playing with spreadsheets, counting feature votes and desperately trying to get that call with a strategic prospect ahead of a prioritization session.
-Surely that leaves us with more time for a cuppa…or maybe not… 😉
+This way, you can be confident that you’re working with relevant and up-to-date information, which helps drive efficiency in the decision-making process.
+No more playing with spreadsheets, counting feature votes, and desperately trying to get that call with a strategic prospect ahead of a prioritization session.

 Copy link below to share.